Leeds Autism AIM

 We offer three main services – advocacy, information and mentoring.
-We run a weekly drop-in at Lovell Park Hub on Tuesday afternoons from 3:30-7pm and a weekly session at the same venue for booked appointments and groups on Friday afternoons from 4-7pm.
+We run a weekly drop-in at Lovell Park Hub on Tuesday afternoons from 3:30-7pm and a weekly session at the same venue for booked appointments on Friday afternoons from 4-7pm.

 Some of our paid staff are fully-trained advocates, some of whom are autistic themselves.

 Information and signposting are both major parts of what Leeds Autism AIM can offer.
 You can find out info and get signposted to services at either of our two autism hubs, via email or phone, or through our website.
 We can arrange to meet you at either hub if you want to know about a specific topic.